Transience and multifractal analysis

 Another important result in the study of multifractal analysis are the so-called conditional variational principles.
 Indeed, it has been shown for a very large class of dynamical systems (not necessarily uniformly hyperbolic) and for a large class of potentials (not necessarily H\"older) that the following holds:

 where $\M$ denotes the set of $T-$invariant probability measures.
-See \cite{bs, cl, ffw, flw,h,ij, jjop, olsen, pw} for works where this conditional variational principle has been obtained with different degrees of generality.
+See \cite{bs, cl, ffw, flp, flw,h,ij, jjop, olsen, pw} for works where this conditional variational principle has been obtained with different degrees of generality.

-The aim of the present note is to study multifractal spectra of quotients of Birkhoff averages when the map is modelled by a topologically mixing countable Markov shift with no additional assumptions (e.g. the incidence matrix is not assumed to be finitely primitive).
+The aim of the present paper is to study multifractal spectra of quotients of Birkhoff averages when the map is modelled by a topologically mixing countable Markov shift with no additional assumptions (e.g. the incidence matrix is not assumed to be finitely primitive).
 This allows us to study certain dissipative maps by which we mean maps where the Hausdorff dimension of the set of recurrent points is smaller than the Hausdorff dimension of the repeller of the map (see Sections~\ref{ssec:map} and \ref{ssec:haus} for precise definitions).
-Note that in this situation we cannot use the techniques from \cite{ij} and \cite{ij2} since both these papers are restricted to maps which can be modelled by a full shift and the techniques can not be applied without additional assumptions on the incidence matrix.
+Note that in this situation we cannot use the techniques from \cite{ij} and \cite{ij2} since both these papers are restricted to maps which can be modelled by a full shift (under this assumption the thermodynamic formalism is very well behaved and understood \cite{sa2}) and the techniques can not be applied without additional assumptions on the incidence matrix.